karelantonio/Formulae/README.md

 An extremely simple app to write and share formulas, with zero permissions.

-We have a two well-defined concepts in this project:

 * Simple: the design may be ugly, but the idea is simple, write formulas and get images back (and possibly share)
-* Should avoid third party dependencies: only the required androidx dependencies are used
+* Avoid third party dependencies: only the required androidx dependencies are used
 * No ADS: no explanation needed, we all hate ads

 ## License